Advocare is a big-time sports and wellness multi-level marketing and direct sales company.

 They also suffered a PR setback after an ill-advised marketing campaign targeted kids for a caffeine-riddled sports drink.

 Lol.
 Could be worse, but still…

-Mistakes were made but Advocare seems to have weathered these setbacks and continues to surge forward with sales and distributorships despite the bad publicity they received concerning these events.
+Mistakes were made, but Advocare seems to have weathered these setbacks and continues to surge forward with sales and distributorships despite the bad publicity they received concerning these events.

-Usually management and founder don’t spell much for your typical MLM… they’re either too young to have much experience, their past is hidden from internet view, or they’re simply too shady to lend their company any cache.
+Usually, management and founder don’t spell much for your typical MLM… they’re either too young to have much experience, their past is hidden from internet view, or they’re simply too shady to lend their company any cache.

-Here’s how you earn income:
+Here’s how you earn income as an Advocare distributor:

 - Retail Sales.
 Purchase products at 20%-40% discount and sell them at full retail price.
 The difference is all yours in profit.
-Your discount depends on your sales volume but minimum is 20%.
+Your discount depends on your sales volume but the minimum is 20%.
 Attain a level of $3,000 in the last 1-3 consecutive pay periods to hit that 40% discount level.

 - Bonuses.
 To qualify for the various bonuses, you must sell at least 5 products to 5 different customers during the pay period.
 Keep it up or you lose all your compensation for that pay period.
 Advocare will actually contact your customers to verify the sales!

 - Tons of bonuses.
 Too many to list here, so check out the Advocare Compensation plan in its original form here.

 Advocare does not pay earnings on recruiting new distributors, so don’t expect to sit on a giant stream of passive income.